Pylons/pyramid/docs/narr/introduction.rst

 *If it ain't tested, it's broke.* We strive to test :mod:`repoze.bfg` completely.
-Below a run of the ``nosetests`` command configured to show code coverage information (run against the :mod:`repoze.bfg` trunk as of the 1.1b1 release).
+Below a run of the ``nosetests`` command configured to show code coverage information run against the :mod:`repoze.bfg` trunk shortly after the 1.2a1 release.

 .. code-block:: bash
    :linenos: